bk/wmk-docs/content/mdcontentlist.md

 - `in_section(self, sectionlist)`: A shortcut method for `self.has_taxonomy(['section', 'sections'], sectionlist)`.

+- `group_by(self, pred, normalize=None, keep_empty=False)`: Group items in an
+  MDContentList using a given criterion.
+Parameters: `pred` is a callable receiving a content item and returning a string or a list of strings.
+For convenience, `pred` may also be specified as a string and is then interpreted as the value of the named `page` variable, e.g. `category`; `normalize` is an optional callable that transforms the grouping values, e.g. by truncating and lowercasing them; `keep_empty` should be set to True when the content items whose predicate evaluates to the empty string are to be included in the result, since they otherwise will be omitted.
+Returns a dict whose keys are strings and whose values are `MDContentList` instances.

 - `page_match(self, match_expr, ordering=None, limit=None)`: This is actually
   quite a general matching method but does not require the caller to pass a predicate callable to it, which means that it can be employed in more varied